mrutyna/guide_to_basic_auth/readme_1.md

 I will build this MusicApp with authentication step by step, having all the steps here, as well as committing early and often, so that if I have to go back, I can easily see what fragments of the code were relevant.
 Simultaneous to this, I will also reference the source material.

-ALSO Regarding authentication- or AUTH, unlike the HW or videos. there will be no bad code, or 'naive' way of doing things first.
-There will be only the correct way

 NB: Code will be annotated with comments corresponding to the steps that helped create it.

 Example - Index added during Step 7 is commented as #7, meaning if you dont know where a line of code came from, just look at the nearby commented number and it will tell you what step wrote it.